Macintosh LC II

 The Macintosh LC II is a personal computer designed, manufactured, and sold by Apple Computer from March 1992 to March 1993.
-The LC II is an update to the original Macintosh LC, replacing its Motorola 68020 processor with a 68030 and increasing the onboard memory to 4 MB.
+The LC II succeeded the LC which would be discontinued, replacing its Motorola 68020 processor with a 68030 and increasing the onboard memory to 4 MB.
 The LC II was priced at US$1,699, fully $800 less than the original LC when it was introduced.

 In September 1992, Apple introduced the Macintosh Performa family of consumer-oriented computers.
 The LC II was repackaged as the Performa 400.
-When LC II was replaced by the Macintosh LC III in early 1993, the LC II was discontinued in North America, and two new Performa models (the 405 and 430) were introduced in its place.
+When LC II was succeeded by the Macintosh LC III in early 1993, the LC II continued to be sold in some markets for some time after that.
+In North America, although the use of the LC II branding ceased, two new Performa models (the 405 and 430) were introduced in its place.
 In October, the Performa 400, 405 and 430 were all discontinued and a new LC II-based model called the Performa 410 was introduced which became Apple's new entry-level computer.
-The LC II continued to be sold in some markets for some time after that.

 The LC II was Apple's highest-selling Macintosh product in 1992.

 Overview

-The LC II retains the original LC's 16-bit system bus and 10 MB RAM limit, making its performance roughly the same as the earlier model.
+The LC II retains the original LC's 16-bit system bus and 10 MB RAM limit, making its performance roughly the same as the earlier model; speed tests often found that the LC II was often slightly slower.
 The main benefit of the 68030 processor in the LC II is its onboard paged memory management unit, which System 7 uses to enable its new virtual memory feature.
 Apple had opted to get a quick update to the LC out the door instead of spending the additional time required to do a full architectural update, which would happen the following year with the Macintosh LC III.

 The LC II was sold at the same time as the Macintosh IIsi, which was more than $800 more expensive than the LC II, but did not have its 10 MB memory limit, 16-bit data bus, and mono audio output.
 The IIsi also includes a NuBus expansion slot that the LC II lacks, and can be powered on via a button on the keyboard, unlike the LC range which has a power switch on the back of the unit.